dotnet/android-samples/MapsAndLocationDemo_v2/README.md

 	* Change <code>MapFragment</code> to <code>SupportMapFragment</code>
 	* Change <code>using Android.App;</code> to <code>using Android.Support.V4.App;</code>

-At this point the binding will target Android 2.2 and will run on older devices.
+At this point the projects will run on Android 2.2 and Android 2.3 devices.

 #Troubleshooting